Tourism in Metro Manila: Other parts of Metro Manila

-Shopping
+Shopping and gambling

 Manila is the main shopping hub of the Philippines and is one of the well-known shopping destinations in the Asia-Pacific region.
 Numerous shopping centers are located around the metropolis and are usually clustered in major shopping districts such as the Bonifacio Global City and Ortigas Center while upscale-luxury shopping centers are concentrated in the business and financial district of Ayala Center.
 Traditional markets still remain a presence in Manila such as bazaars and markets.

-Hotels and casinos

 A number of hotels and casinos can be found around Metro Manila.
 Makati, the financial hub of the metropolis is home to numerous international hotel chains.
 Manila is also home to various casinos and is becoming a major gaming destination in the region.
 A gaming and entertainment complex called Entertainment City will be home to four integrated casino resorts, this major development is expected to attract more tourists and rival other major gaming destinations in Asia such as Macau and Singapore.

 Parks and plazas

 Manila offers a wide selection of parks and plazas.
-The county's premier park, Rizal Park is located in the heart of the bustling city.
+The county's premier park, Rizal Park is located in the heart of the city.
 The park was the site of the execution of the country's national hero, Jose Rizal.
 Apart from Rizal Park, there also other parks located around Metro Manila such as Quezon Memorial Circle in Quezon City and the Ayala Triangle Gardens in Makati.
 Plazas are usually found in the districts of Manila, notable ones are Plaza Miranda, Plaza de Roma, Plaza Rajah Sulayman and Plaza San Lorenzo Ruiz.